Some exact inducibility-type results for graphs via flag algebras: Introduction

 Note that, in the first two cases, the structure of large extremal graphs (which are disjoint unions of 2 complete bipartite graphs) and the limiting part ratios happen to be the same.
 Also, we can prove perfect stability in both cases.

 In the last case when $F$ is the 4-cycle with a pendant edge, we prove in Theorem~\ref{th:4Cycle+eStab} via extra arguments that every almost extremal graph $G$ of order $n\to\infty$ admits a balanced vertex partition $V(F)=V_0\cup V_1$ such that each part spans $o(n^2)$ edges while the induced bipartite graph $G[V_0,V_1]$ is $5/6$-quasirandom, thus obtaining a good characterisation of almost extremal graphs.
+This is in an interesting contrast with the result of Jain, Michelen and Wei~\cite{JainMichelenWei} that (non-bipartite) Erd\H os--R\'enyi random graphs $R(K_n,p)$ for constant $p\in (0,1)$ cannot be almost extremal for any graph inducibility problem.
 Regarding extremal graphs, that is, $n$-vertex graphs $G$ with $\obj[F]{G}=\obj[F]{n}$, we additionally prove in Theorem~\ref{th:C4+eExtr} that, for all large $n$, each such graph $G$ admits a vertex partition $V(G)=V_0\cup V_1$ into two independent sets and every vertex of $G$ has $(5/12+o(1))n$ neighbours in the other part.
 This reduces the $F$-inducibility problem for large $n$ to its bipartite version (modulo the issue of finding optimal part sizes).
 Resolving this bipartite problem exactly seems challenging and we limit ourselves to the above partial description of extremal graphs.